stalayhan/OOP/README.md

 These files are my Object Oriented Programming ( CSE 241 ) assignments.

-<strong>Note: Certainly, these homeworks maybe include a little bugs.
+<strong>Note: These homeworks maybe include a little bugs.

 Talayhan</strong>